codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/migrating-from-app-center.md

 ---
-title: Seamless migration from App Center to Codemagic
+title: Migrating from App Center
 description: How to ship your workflows to Codemagic
 weight: 1
 ---